 Imprisonment, and thousands of dollars in fines.
 This is what lies in store if you’re thinking about harvesting agarwood in Brunei.
 And that's putting it mildly.

-There are places running deep into the heart of Borneo island where natives live as they have for millennia.
+There are places running deep into the heart of Borneo island where natives live as they have for centuries.
 Here, you can still track down a tree or two.
 ‘If the natives find one they cut it immediately and sell it off to the first taker,’ a veteran wood broker who’s been in the agarwood business like his father, and grandfather before him, told me.

 ‘Back then, we had half a ton of the black (incense-grade) wood, but now it’s far and few between.
 We found a sinking piece last year, weighing 1.6 kg, that sold for $45,000 per kilo.
 We also had one earlier this year, about the same size, but for much more.'

 ‘The Chinese.
 For them it’s Feng Shui wood.’